Cake Decorating a Profession or a Hobby?

 You will see that if you have the right attitude; with your passion and the desire to succeed, you can excel from just a mom made car cake to a professional cake decorating business.

-Here’s another cake made for my son by his professional mom – just two years later.
+Here’s another cake made for my son by his professional mom – just two years after I stared cake decorating!
+Do you see an improvement?
+It’s not perfect but it’s a lot better than that car cake – practice!

 I do hope this post has give you a little insight in the difference between being a professional as compared to being a Hobbyist.
 I do hope you find it useful.
 Please feel free to share your view with me.